C3S/workadventure/README.md

 * [Map license](./LICENSE.map) *(`map.json` and the map visual as well)*
 * [Assets license](./LICENSE.assets) *(the files inside the `tiles/` folder)*

 Based on *WorkAdventure Map Starter Kit* but most tilesets taken from the [MietshäuserSyndikat Workadventure](https://github.com/pippcat/WA-syndikat), free for non-commercial use.
-See `titlesetCopyright` notices in main.json for all the other tilesets.
+See `tilesetCopyright` notices in main.json for all the other tilesets.